Bootcamp-IA-P4/Clasificaci-n_Multiclase_equipo_6/README.md

 Are you fit enough for a physical challenge, a competitive exam, or an active lifestyle?
 This project aims to answer that question in less than a second, using just your physical data and a few simple performance tests.

+This multi-class classification project aims to estimate a person's physical performance level (classes A, B, C, or D) based on their body measurements and standardized physical test results.

+The model was trained using a dataset from the Korea Sports Promotion Foundation, which includes variables such as age, gender, blood pressure, grip strength, flexibility, and jump distance.
+These kinds of assessments are commonly used in sports programs, fitness evaluations, or entrance exams for public service roles and can be performed in gyms or training centers.

+Although the data originates from Korea, the features used are universal, making the model adaptable to other countries with similar evaluation standards.
+The goal is to offer a fast, objective tool to support physical readiness without making any personal judgments.

 ---

 ## 🔍 Main Features